qf6101/adaqs/README.md

 We propose AdaQS, a novel adaptive algorithm for sparse data and regression trees with default directions.
 For each tree node with default direction going right, we adaptively swap its left child and right child.
 The swap operation is to ensure every default direction going left, thus the absent features of sparse data lead to no false node.

-However the swap has side effect that changes the Boolean condition from '<' (less than) operation to '>=' (more than or equal to) operation.
+However, the swap has a side effect that changes the Boolean condition from '<' (less than) operation to '>=' (more than or equal to) operation.
 To preserve the efficiency of quickscorer's search strategy we transform the regression trees into two separate suites of flat structures.
 One corresponds to the tree nodes with '>' operation and the other corresponds to the tree nodes with '<=' operation.
 When a sparse instance queries the score, we search in both the two suites and integrate the results.

 ## Speedup with Empirical Condition Distributions

-In case we have priori knowledge that some features will always be present in instances (i.e., the default directions never apply), we can adopt the above adaptive swap strategy to those corresponding tree nodes.
+In case we have prior knowledge that some features will always be present in instances (i.e., the default directions never apply), we can adopt the above adaptive swap strategy to those corresponding tree nodes.
 The decision of whether to swap or not depends on the satisfaction of keeping the probability of going left greater than going right according to empirical condition distributions statistically inferred from a historical data set.
 This approach will reduce the number of false nodes as to reduce the number of bitwise logical AND computations.

 ## Experimental Evaluations